The Anglican Communion

-As a worldwide family of churches, the Anglican Communion has more than 85 million members in 39 Member Churches (also called Provinces) spreading across over 165 countries.
+As a worldwide family of churches, the Anglican Communion has tens of millions of members in 40 Member Churches (also called Provinces) spreading across over 165 countries.
 Located on every continent, Anglicans speak many languages and come from different races and cultures.
 Although the churches are autonomous, they are also uniquely unified through their history, their theology, their worship and their relationship to the ancient See of Canterbury.

 Anglicans uphold the Catholic and Apostolic faith.
 Following the teachings of Jesus Christ, the Churches are committed to the proclamation of the good news of the Gospel to the whole creation.
 In practice this is based on the revelation contained in Holy Scripture and the Catholic creeds, and is interpreted in light of Christian tradition, scholarship, reason and experience.